The Return of the Native: Book First: The Three Women

 At length, Venn reaches Bloom's End, the home of Thomasin's aunt, Mrs. Yeobright.
 She is a good woman, if somewhat proud and inflexible, and she wants the best for Thomasin.
 In former months she opposed her niece's choice of husband, and publicly forbade the banns; now, since Thomasin has compromised herself by leaving town with Wildeve and returning unmarried, the best outcome Mrs. Yeobright can envision is for the postponed marriage to be duly solemnised as soon as possible.
 She and Venn both begin working on Wildeve to make sure he keeps his promise to Thomasin.

 Wildeve, however, is still preoccupied with Eustacia Vye, an exotically beautiful young woman living with her grandfather in a lonely house on Egdon Heath.
 Eustacia is a black-haired, queenly woman, whose Italian father came from Corfu, and who grew up in Budmouth, a fashionable seaside resort.
-She holds herself aloof from most of the heathfolk; they, in turn, consider her an oddity, and some even think she's a witch.
+She holds herself aloof from most of the heathfolk; they, in turn, consider her an oddity, and some even think she is a witch.
 She is nothing like Thomasin, who is sweet-natured.
 She loathes the heath, yet roams it constantly, carrying a spyglass and an hourglass.
 The previous year, she and Wildeve were lovers; however, even during the height of her passion for him, she knew she only loved him because there was no better object available.
 When Wildeve broke off the relationship to court Thomasin, Eustacia's interest in him briefly returned.
 The two meet on Guy Fawkes night, and Wildeve asks her to run off to America with him.
 She demurs.

+Book Second: The Arrival

 Eustacia drops Wildeve when Mrs. Yeobright's son Clym, a successful diamond merchant, returns from Paris to his native Egdon Heath.
 Although he has no plans to return to Paris or the diamond trade and is, in fact, planning to become a schoolmaster for the rural poor, Eustacia sees him as a way to escape the hated heath and begin a grander, richer existence in a glamorous new location.
 With some difficulty, she arranges to meet Clym, and the two soon fall in love.
 When Mrs. Yeobright objects, Clym quarrels with her; later, she quarrels with Eustacia as well.

 When he sees that Eustacia is lost to him, Wildeve marries Thomasin, who gives birth to a daughter the next summer.
 Clym and Eustacia also marry and move to a small cottage five miles away, where they enjoy a brief period of happiness.
 The seeds of rancour soon begin to germinate, however: Clym studies night and day to prepare for his new career as a schoolmaster while Eustacia clings to the hope that he'll give up the idea and take her abroad.
 Instead, he nearly blinds himself with too much reading, then further mortifies his wife by deciding to eke out a living, at least temporarily, as a furze-cutter.
 Eustacia, her dreams blasted, finds herself living in a hut on the heath, chained by marriage to a lowly labouring man.